faizanbashir/faizanbashir.github.io/_posts/writings/2023-04-07-socio-economic-benefits-of-zakat-alleviating-poverty-and-promoting-inclusive-growth.md

 ### References

-1. <p id="ref-one">[Indian Express.
+1. <a id="ref-one" target="_blank" href="https://indianexpress.com/article/cities/mumbai/zakat-can-transform-muslim-community-survey-5707834/">Indian Express.
 (2019).
-Zakat can transform Muslim community: Survey](https://indianexpress.com/article/cities/mumbai/zakat-can-transform-muslim-community-survey-5707834/)</p>
+Zakat can transform Muslim community: Survey</a>

 2. <p id="ref-two">Qayyum, A. (2018).
 The Impact of Zakat on Poverty and Income Inequality in Pakistan.
 International Journal of Zakat and Islamic Philanthropy, 1(1), 61-71.</p>